Quantum Seniority-based Subspace Expansion: Linear Combinations of Short-Circuit Unitary Transformations for the Electronic Structure Problem: Q-SENSE Algorithm

 \subsection{Matrix Element Estimation in Q-SENSE}

-Since $\ket{\phi_\mu}$ are eigenstates of the orbital-seniority operators, there are substantial savings in estimating their Hamiltonian matrix elements, $\braket{\phi_\mu|\hat{H} |\phi_\nu}$, on a quantum computer.
-The key is that $\hat{H}$ can be simplified using orbital-seniority symmetries without changing the matrix element.
-These reductions are similar in spirit to previously proposed qubit tapering \cite{bravyiTaperingQubitsSimulate2017}.
+The construction of the Q-SENSE basis set $\left\{\ket{\phi_\mu}\right\}$ allows for substantial savings in estimating Hamiltonian matrix elements.
+The key point is that certain aspects of the matrix element estimation can be treated efficiently on a classical computer, thereby reducing the cost of the subsequent quantum computation.
+These reductions are similar in spirit to qubit tapering \cite{bravyiTaperingQubitsSimulate2017}.

-To simulate electronic structure on a quantum computer, the molecular electronic Hamiltonian is mapped to a qubit Hamiltonian via a fermion-to-qubit mapping like the Jordan--Wigner transformation. \cite{jordanUeberPaulischeAequivalenzverbot1928} In qubit form, the electronic Hamiltonian is expressed as a linear combination of Pauli products,
+To simulate electronic structure on a quantum computer, the molecular electronic Hamiltonian is mapped to a qubit Hamiltonian via a fermion-to-qubit mapping such as the Jordan--Wigner transformation \cite{jordanUeberPaulischeAequivalenzverbot1928}.
+In qubit form, the electronic Hamiltonian is expressed as a linear combination of Pauli products on $2N_\text{orb}$ qubits.
+We adopt the convention that the $\uparrow$ and $\downarrow$ spin-orbitals of the $i^{\text{th}}$ molecular orbital are mapped to qubits $2i$ and $2i+1$, respectively.